Ledger in Excel (Complete Guideline)

 • Purchase Ledger: The Purchase Ledger records the transactions of that company when purchasing goods, services, or products from other organizations.
 It provides us with visible information on how much the organization paid to other companies.

-• General Ledger: General Ledger is usually two types:
+• General Ledger: General Ledger is split into two subtypes:

 Nominal Ledger: The nominal ledger provides us with information on earnings, expenses, insurance, depreciation, etc.